montag451/spnego-proxy/README.md

 # Description #

-Say that you work for a company that limits internet access through a proxy which requires SPNEGO authentication, if you want to use an application that does not support this authentication mechanism, then you are out of luck. `spnego-proxy` enables these applications to access internet by handling the authentication on behalf of the client.
+Say that you work for a company that limits internet access through a proxy that requires SPNEGO authentication, if you want to use an application that does not support this authentication mechanism, then you are out of luck. `spnego-proxy` enables those applications to access internet by handling the authentication on behalf of the client.
 It sits between the application and the real proxy and acts as a normal HTTP proxy.
 It forwards requests made by the client to the